-Cornish Inventor and Mining Engineer Richard Trevithick Sadly died April 22 1833 at the Bull Hotel, Dartford After spending a week in bed with pneumonia.
-He was born 13 April 1771 in Tregajorran, Cornwall Trevithick’s most significant success was the high pressure steam engine and he also built the first full-scale working railway steam locomotive.
+Cornish Inventor and Mining Engineer Richard Trevithick was born 13 April 1771 in Tregajorran, Cornwall and his most significant success was the high pressure steam engine and he also built the first full-scale working railway steam locomotive.
 On 21 February 1804 the world’s first locomotive-hauled railway journey took place as Trevithick’s unnamed steam locomotive hauled a train along the tramway of the Pen-y-darren Ironworks, near Merthyr Tydfil in Wales.
 Trevithick was an engineer at a mine in 1797 and with the help of Edward Bull pioneered the use of a High Pressure Steam Engine, but ran afoul of Matthew Boulton & James Watt, who were working on a similar device and held a number of Patents.
 He improved boiler technology allowing the safe production of high pressure steam, able to move pistons in steam engines instead of using atmospheric pressure.

 To prove his ideas, he built a stationary engine at the Coalbrookdale Company’s works in Shropshire in 1802.
 The Coalbrookdale company then built a rail locomotive for him, but little is known about it, including whether or not it actually ran.
 To date, the only known information about it comes from a drawing preserved at the Science Museum, London, together with a letter written by Trevithick to his friend, Davies Giddy.
 The design incorporated a single horizontal cylinder enclosed in a return-flue boiler.
 A flywheel drove the wheels on one side through spur gears, and the axles were mounted directly on the boiler, with no frame.
 Unfortunately The Puffing Devil could not maintain sufficient steam pressure and would have been of little practical use.
 In 1803 he built another steam-powered road vehicle called the London Steam Carriage, which attracted much attention from the public and press when he drove it that year in London from Holborn to Paddington and back.
 It was uncomfortable for passengers and proved more expensive to run than a horse-drawn carriage and so the project was abandoned.